LidkeLab/matlab-instrument-control/src/+mic/@NanoMax/Readme.md

-# MIC_NanoMax Class
+# mic.NanoMax Class

 ## Description
-The `MIC_NanoMax` class integrates control for the NanoMax stage system, encompassing both piezo elements and stepper motors for precise multi-dimensional positioning.
+The `mic.NanoMax` class integrates control for the NanoMax stage system, encompassing both piezo elements and stepper motors for precise multi-dimensional positioning.
 This class allows for seamless integration and control of the stage's complex movements during microscopy experiments.

 ## Features
 - Combined control of piezo and stepper motor stages for fine and coarse positioning.